 When a problem has been identified, the student's Academic Advisor develops a written remediation plan, in consultation with the student and other University staff and faculty.
 To appeal the faculty's decision, the student may follow the Appeals Process outlined in this Academic Catalog.
-When a remediation plan has been developed, the student's advisor will schedule a follow-up meeting with the student to evaluate the student's adjustment to the review process and recommend potential sources of guidance and assistance when necessary.
-If the student does not exhibit appropriate remediation, the student may be referred for Academic Probation.
+When a remediation plan has been developed, the student's advisor will schedule a followup meeting with the student to evaluate the student's adjustment to the review process and recommend potential sources of guidance and assistance when necessary.
+If the student may be referred for Academic Probation.